List of Discworld characters: Mrs Marietta Cosmopilite

 Mrs Cosmopilite is a dressmaker, who first appears in 10th Discworld novel, Moving Pictures as 'Vice-President' of Costuming and Theda Withel's landlady.
 Mrs Cosmopilite holds some individualistic ideas; amongst them she believes the Disc is under threat from inhuman monsters, that the world is round and that three dwarfs look in on her undressing every night.

 Mrs Cosmopilite known to be venerated by the History Monks, who know that knowledge is greater if it comes from further away.
 This reverence might be attributed to Lu-Tze, a former lodger of Mrs Cosmopilite.
 Lu-Tze wrote down many of Marietta's working class aphorisms as guides by which to live life.
 The sayings serving dual purpose of stereotypical utterances of an older working-class woman and pieces of oriental wisdom.
 An example being, "I wasn't born yesterday" which, as Lu Tze points out, resembles one of the key revelations of Wen the Eternally Surprised, who, in reference to the continually destroyed and renewed nature of the universe, and the constancy of revelation, said "I was not born-yesterday!".

 Sacharissa Cripslock

-Miss Sacharissa Cripslock is the reporter for the Ankh-Morpork Times appearing in the 25th Discworld novel The Truth and subsequent novels, having originally arrived at the print-works to complain about the invention of moveable type putting her father, an engraver out of a job.
+Miss Sacharissa Cripslock is the reporter for the Ankh-Morpork Times appearing in the 25th Discworld novel The Truth and subsequent novels, having originally arrived at the print-works to complain about the invention of moveable type putting her grandfather, an engraver, out of a job.

 Sacharissa combines her buxom qualities, talent for asking devious questions, ability to think in headlines and her editorial skills to be a skilful roving reporter.